OSS Kafka couldn’t save them. See how data streaming came to the rescue! | Watch now

 • Rockset: indexing and query service supporting real-time analytics on structured and semi-structured data

-Confluent offers Apache Kafka, a full-featured streaming data pipeline platform, with on-premise and fully-managed cloud service options.
-As a managed service, Confluent extends Kafka with additional features, such as a centralized control plane for managing and monitoring Kafka clusters and connectors and integrations to connect Kafka with other applications.
+Confluent offers Apache Kafka, a full-featured data streaming engine, with self-managed and fully managed deployment options ready to span hybrid and multicloud environments.
+As a managed service, Confluent not only completes Kafka with additional, enterprise-grade features for security, a centralized control plane for management and monitoring Kafka clusters and connectors, and pre-built integrations to connect Kafka with other applications.
+We've also rebuilt Kafka to create Kora, a cloud-native Kafka engine that makes Confluent Cloud faster, more cost-effective, and more reliable.
 These features enable businesses to access, store, and manage data more easily as continuous, real-time streams.

 To facilitate data connectivity within an organization, Confluent offers a wide range of data connectors that seamlessly ingest or export data between Kafka and other data sources or sinks.
 These include Kafka Connect (an open-source framework for building and running Kafka connectors), Confluent Connectors (Confluent-supported connectors for JDBC, Elasticsearch, Amazon S3 Connector, HDFS, Salesforce, MQTT, and other popular data sources), Community Connectors (contributed and maintained by the community members), and Custom Connectors (built by an organization’s own developers).